Anaheim Ducks Announce 2025 Training Camp Roster Moves

 Yegor Sidorov - LW

+- Ontario's 2025 Training Camp Roster and Schedule Announced - Ontario Reign

-- Monsters Announce Additions to 2025-26 Training Camp Roster - Cleveland Monsters
+- Barracuda Announce 2025-26 Training Camp Details and Roster - San Jose Barracuda

+- Rangers Assign Brendan Brisson and Connor Mackey to Hartford Wolf Pack - Hartford Wolf Pack

-- Tampa Bay Lightning Announce Player Assignments to Syracuse Crunch - Syracuse Crunch
+- Tampa Bay Lightning Assign Four Players to Syracuse Crunch - Syracuse Crunch

 - Anaheim Ducks Announce 2025 Training Camp Roster Moves - San Diego Gulls